CGoldstraw/ECM1400/README.md

 `python -m pytest`

-in the local `src` project directory in Command Prompt.
+in the local repository directory in Command Prompt.
 ## Logging
 The program will create a file named `sys.log` which will track events as they happen in the dashboard.
 This contains general information about the events, warnings if the program receives unexpected input and error messages if the program crashes.
 ## advanced
 There is also a folder `advanced` included in the repository, containing a code golf version of specific sections of the specification.
 This is not intended to be marked in the ECM1400 coursework.
-More details are in `advanced/README.md`.
+More details are in [advanced/README.md](advanced/README.md).
 ## Open Source Licensing
 This project is licensed with [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 - [LICENSE](LICENSE)